dotnet/api-docs-sync/BackportInstructions.md

 10. After backporting, you will have to fix some things the tool can't fix:

     a.
-MS Docs supports using `<see cref="DocId" />`elements that point to method overloads, but triple slash comments don’t support this yet (see [existing csharplang issue](https://github.com/dotnet/csharplang/issues/320)).
-When the tool ports these, it has no way of knowing if a cref is referencing a method overload, so your runtime project will fail with **CS0419**: "`Ambiguous reference in cref attribute`".
+MS Docs supports using `<see cref="DocId" />`elements that point to method overloads (no parenthesis), but triple slash comments don’t support this yet (see [existing csharplang issue](https://github.com/dotnet/csharplang/issues/320)).
+When the tool ports these, it has no way of knowing if a cref is referencing a method overload, so your project will fail with **CS0419**: "`Ambiguous reference in cref attribute`".
 Fix it by adding the prefix `O:` to the cref DocId, to indicate an overload.

     b.
 You may encounter `<param name="parameterName" />` elements that point to parameters in the signature that do not exist, causing error **CS1572**: "`XML comment has a param tag but there is no parameter by that name`".
 In some cases, you will notice that the next parameter will have a very similar or identical description.
 This means that a parameter had that name in a particular version, and was then renamed in a newer version.
 To fix this, remove the `<param>` that does not exist anymore (if you see duplicate descriptions), or rename the param to the correct name (if you don't find a param with a duplicate description).